kiali/kiali/operator/molecule/README.md

 For other scenarios than default, you can run `molecule test -s scenario_name` where scenario name is configured on molecule.yml of scenario_name folder under the molecule folder.

-Eg: `molecule test -s multi-tenancy` will run the multi-tenancy scenario.
+Eg: `molecule test -s maistra-e2e` will run the multi-tenancy scenario.

 For all the scenarios use `molecule test --all`.